fsluis/textual-complexity/README.md

 * __python/notebooks/pipeline_loop3.ipynb__.
 The main FNN model training loop.
 Loads feature sets (text-ids, features, labels) from _data/feature_sets_ after which it spans a nested resampling.
 The outer loop (train-test split) varies models on depth and width (number of parameters).
 The inner loop (cross validation) varies models on their hyperparameters.
 Each configuration is tested using cross-validation to measure the resultant model's effectiveness.
 After tuning and testing, each model is retrained on the full training data set and evaluated on the target data.
 Logs are kept in _logs/ _logs/torch_cv/_.

 ## Data
 Data are stored in the _data_ subfolder.
-Currently, only the main results table is included in __data/results.csv__.
+Currently, only the main results table is included in __data/master_table.csv__.
 This file contains the results for each model configuration ran.
 It details the following columns:
 * _data_file_ the feature set used as input for the model
 * _*epoch_ specifies the number of training epochs ran in resp. the outer and inner loop.
 * _net*_ specifies parameters (ranges) for each of the models.
 * _tuned*_ specifies the parameters set after tuning parameter ranges.
 * _classif*_ lists classification metrics on task 1 (text classification).
 * _guardian*_ gives correlation metrics for task 2 (predicting appraisals of processing difficulty).
 Rho gives rank order correlation, rprob Pearson's correlation with the predicted class probability for the 'complex' class, and rlogit gives Pearson's correlation with the logit-value of the prediction.
-* _parameters_ and _parameters.rounded_ give a calculation of the number of model coefficients or parameters.
+* _parameters_ give a calculation of the number of model coefficients or parameters.
 * Remaining parameters specify names and categorizations for the models.